Intercultural Credibility at The Seattle School

 - Build an environment of collaboration, support, organization, and assessment.

-- Establish an ongoing development training plan for faculty, staff and students, and pursue grant funding for this training.
+- Establish an ongoing development training plan for faculty and staff, and pursue grant funding for this training.